Hierarchically Composing Level Generators for the Creation of Complex Structures: Background

 \subsubsection{Novelty Search}

-Novelty search~\citep{novelty_search} uses a different idea of fitness compared to traditional genetic algorithms.
-Instead of rewarding individuals based on their objective performance, this algorithm instead rewards individuals for being novel compared to the rest of the population.
+Novelty search~\citep{novelty_search} rewards individuals based on their novelty compared to the population, instead of their objective performance (as in traditional genetic algorithms).
 This results in improved exploration and can help to solve hard or deceptive\footnote{Deceptive problems are those where directly maximising fitness can lead to being stuck in local minima~\citep{whitley1991Fundamental,novelty_search}.} problems.

 \pcgnn~\citep{beukman2022Procedural} is a method that uses NEAT~\citep{neat} and novelty search~\citep{novelty_search} to evolve level generators.
-The main goal of this work is to learn reusable level generators that could quickly generate multiple different levels, as opposed to searching for single levels each time one is desired.
+The main goal of this work is to learn reusable level generators that can quickly generate multiple different levels, as opposed to searching for single levels each time one is desired.
 Each individual in this population is a neural network, which can be used to generate multiple levels.
 To obtain a level from a network, an initial, random, tilemap is created.
 Then, for each tile, the neural network receives as input the surrounding tiles and outputs the current center tile.
-This process is repeated, sequentially, for each tile. \pcgnn generally uses multiple fitness functions: (1) the normal novelty search objective, to incentivise exploration; (2) intra-generator novelty, which incentivises one neural network to generate multiple diverse levels; and (3) one or more \textit{feasibility} fitness functions, which describe the feasibility criteria for the specific game (e.g. solvability in a maze). \pcgnn generates levels with comparable metrics to baselines, while being significantly faster.
-Additionally, the generators can generalise to unseen level sizes, allowing the generation of arbitrarily-sized levels without retraining.
+This process is repeated, sequentially, for each tile. \pcgnn generally uses multiple fitness functions: (1) the normal novelty search objective, to incentivise exploration; (2) intra-generator novelty, which incentivises one neural network to generate multiple diverse levels; and (3) one or more \textit{feasibility} fitness functions, which describe the feasibility criteria for the specific game (e.g., solvability in a maze). \pcgnn generates levels quickly and can generalise to unseen level sizes, allowing the generation of arbitrarily-sized levels without retraining.